 loops was performed at too low an altitude.
 The NA 64 hit the ground about 50

 metres southeast of the most southern Würzburg-Riese radar killing the crew

-Pilot Unteroffizier Werner Tränkner and Navigator Obergefreiter
+The bodies of Pilot Unteroffizier Werner Tränkner and Navigator Obergefreiter

 personnel walked to the nearby farms and asked for flowers to cover the

 The flyers were laid to rest in Fovrfelt cemetery in Esbjerg on 22/6 1943.